Quodatum/xqdoca/README.md

 # XQdocA

-Generates documentation from XQuery sources with a focus on use of annotations.
+Generates documentation from XQuery sources based on XQDoc style comments and also the use of annotations.

 The outputs can be changed or extended with custom generators that are dynamically located and loaded at run time.